 16 more systems were completed on the most recent implementation trip in August 2019.
 Since nine of the homes set to receive systems had plant roofs, these systems were instead completed on side structures with lamina roofs to ensure equal access to water for all members of the community.
 In addition, time was spent interviewing the women whose families had received rainwater catchment systems on the previous implementation trips to assess their effectiveness and impact.
 These conversations also allowed the team the opportunity to evaluate what modifications will need to be done on the existing systems during the last implementation trip such as adding extra gutter supports or using different brackets to ensure that each system continues functioning properly upon the project’s completion.

-The team plans to have one more implementation trip in which the last 10 rainwater catchment systems will be constructed.
-Modifications will be made on the previously completed systems as noted during the August 2019 implementation trip.
+The team plans to have a monitoring trip in the December of 2022.
+Modifications will be made on the previously completed systems, as well as a community survey and monitoring of the current systems.
+Water quality tests will be conducted to determine if the quality of water exiting the tank is suitable for potable uses.
 Further interviews will be conducted with the owners of the latest systems in order to continue receiving feedback on their efficacy.
 Additionally, water quality testing will be completed to ensure the safety of the existing systems and to evaluate the improvement in water quality provided by the rainwater catchment systems.
 Finally, one year from the final implementation trip, a monitoring team will travel to Caserio Panhux to assess each system’s continued function and whether the needs of the community are still being met.

 See our 2017 GWS video and travel book below to learn more about this project!